What foods trigger eczema flare-ups?

 - Fish oil for eczema.

-What is the best cream for eczema?
+What is the best soap for eczema?

 When your skin gets too dry, it can easily become brittle, scaly, rough or tight, which can lead to an eczema flare-up.
 Learn more about the importance of moisturizing skin to manage eczema flares.
 Irritants.
 Everyday products and even natural substances can cause your skin to burn and itch, or become dry and red.

-Are bananas good for eczema?
+Is the sun good for eczema?